swift502/MagChess/README.md

 # MagChess

 Magnetic chess game interpreter and PGN exporter for the Lego [Traditional Chess Set](https://www.lego.com/en-cz/product/traditional-chess-set-40719).
-Game PGNs can be copied to clipboard or uploaded as Gists via Github CLI.
+An Astro website serves the results and shows a leaderboard.

-## Software
+## App

 ![](images/app.png)